 Anyone wanting to get a job in cyber security will need to understand the principles of cyber governance, both in order to be a part of it, and to make sure there is an effective system and plan in place that makes cyber security a top priority.

-A Cyber Governance plan will normally follow a simple structre, as below
+A Cyber Governance plan will normally follow a simple structure, as below